CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 5. What happens when you clone a repository?

-Cloning a repository creates a local copy of a remote repository, including all of its files and versions
+Cloning a repository creates a local copy of a remote repository, including all of its files and versions.

 ## 6. What is a Pull Request?